 The contribution of changes in the task characteristics (Char.
 T) works in opposite direction, i.e. the changes in tasks work towards reducing wage inequality.
-This effect is almost uniform across the wage distribution (Figure 2), i.e. it works both towards reducing inequality at the bottom and at the top of the distribution.
+This effect is almost uniform across the wage distribution (Figures 2 to 5), i.e. it works both towards reducing inequality at the bottom and at the top of the distribution.
 All reported effects are highly significant.
-The changes in the task characteristics work towards a reduction of the 80-20 differential by 4.1 log ppoints.
+The changes in the task characteristics work towards a reduction of the 80-20 differential by 3.3-4.1 log ppoints.
+The effect is reduced in absolute value when controlling for occupations which corresponds to the observation above that the positive effect on inequality of changes in the personal characteristics is mitigated when occupations are controlled for.

 The coefficient effect of the personal characteristics (Coef.
-P) clearly contributes to the rising wage inequality at the top of the wage distribution: the effect - measured by changes in the 80-50 differential - lies at about 1 log ppoint.
-The effect in the lower part is not significant.
+P) clearly contributes to the rising wage inequality at the top of the wage distribution: the effect - measured by changes in the 80-50 differential - ranges from 1 to 1.5 log ppoints.
+The effect in the lower part is only significant - and only marginally so - for the specification using the SO-Task-Indices together with occupations where it amounts to .8 log ppoints.